Home Health Care Providers Discuss Depression in Older Adults

 While depression is more common in women, it more often increases the risk of suicide in older men.
 The suicide rate in people ages 80 to 84 is more than twice that of the general population.
 That’s why the National Institute of Mental Health considers depression in people age 65 and older to be a major public health problem.

 Warning Signs of Senior Depression

-If you suspect that your loved one is suffering from depression, pay attention to these health indicators:
+If you suspect that your loved one is suffering from depression, home health care providers encourage you to pay attention to these health indicators:

 Irritability: Sudden mood changes can suggest depression.
 If a normally cheerful senior now gets easily irritated, take note.

 Loss of self-regard: Experts say that one of the most obvious signs of depression in seniors is seen when they show a lack of pride in their personal appearance.
 Perhaps your mother has stopped wearing makeup, or your father has stopped bathing.